 Paris can be rainy.
 When traveling with a baby or toddler, it’s wise to have a list of indoor activities available.
 Here are a few great options known and appreciated by Parisian parents.

 At the Cité des Sciences, La Villette (Science Museum), you’ll find a dedicated section for children aged 2 to 7 (and another one for older children as well), “la Cité des enfants.”
 In this area, your toddler can experience 5 different areas: I discover myself, I can do, I locate myself, All together and I experiment.
 Cité des enfants is organized in 75 or 90 minutes sessions.
 The museum recommends that you focus on 1 or 2 areas only, as time is limited.
-Note, it is mandatory to book in advance, especially if you’re visiting the museum during France school holiday periods.
+Note, it is mandatory to book in advance, especially if you’re visiting the museum during France’s school holiday periods.
+The full museum works well if you have older children to please as well.

 Ages: toddler, 2 and older